Asymptotic analysis of the finite predictor for fractional Gaussian noise

-\begin{rem} Application of the Sokhotski-Plemelj theorem and verification of the obtained representation \eqref{SDrep} relies on the specific choice of the factor $z^{-1}$ in \eqref{XX0}.
+\begin{rem} The application of the Sokhotski-Plemelj theorem and verification of the resulting representation \eqref{SDrep} rely on the specific choice of the factor $z^{-1}$ in \eqref{XX0}.
 To some extent, this choice is a matter of convenience.
-More generally, we could have chosen, for example,
+More generally, we could have defined

 for some integers $k$ and $m$.
-As before, such a function is sectionally holomorphic in $\mathbb C\setminus [0,1]$, non-vanishing, and satisfies \eqref{XcQ}.
-The integers $k$ and $m$ control its behavior as $z$ approaches $0$ and $1$, respectively, and, once chosen, also determine the growth of $X(z)$ as $z$ approaches infinity.
+As before, such a function would be sectionally holomorphic in $\mathbb C\setminus [0,1]$, non-vanishing, and satisfy \eqref{XcQ}.
+The integers $k$ and $m$ control the behavior of $X(z)$ as $z$ approaches $0$ and $1$, respectively, and, once chosen, they also determine the growth of $X(z)$ as $z$ approaches infinity.
 This, in turn, governs the asymptotics of $S(z)$ and $D(z)$ in \eqref{SD_est}.
-Any $k\le 0$ ensures that $\{S(z), D(z)\}=O((z-1)^{-d})$ as $z$ approaches 1, so that the functions on the right-hand side of \eqref{SDeq} are integrable, and thus the Sokhotski-Plemelj theorem applies.
+Any $k\le 0$ ensures that

+rendering the functions on the right-hand side of \eqref{SDeq} integrable and thus permitting the application of the Sokhotski--Plemelj theorem.
 The function in \eqref{XX0} corresponds to the simplest choice, $k=0$.
 Choosing $m=-1$ implies that $S(z)=O(1)$ and $D(z)=O(1)$ as z approaches 0.
-This matches the behavior of the Cauchy integrals near $z=0$, which is used to argue for uniqueness.
-For other choices of $m$ and $k$, the corresponding representations can be more complex, e.g., involving polynomials of higher degrees. \end{rem}
+This matches the behavior of the Cauchy integrals near $z=0$, which is essential for establishing uniqueness.
+For other choices of $m$ and $k$, the corresponding representations can be more cumbersome, potentially involving polynomials of higher degrees. \end{rem}